Zerthox/arcdps-food-reminder/README.md

 You need to have [Rust](https://www.rust-lang.org/learn/get-started) installed.

 For the standard release version run `cargo build --release`.
-For development you can include a debug log using the `--feature log` flag.
+For development you can include a debug log using the `--features log` flag.

 There is also a makefile provided for use with [cargo-make](https://github.com/sagiegurari/cargo-make).
 To build & install the plugin run `cargo make install`.